cliffeby/DuckpinV002/README.md

 # Duckpins -Project Documentation --Phase II

 Note to reader - The Dinky styling for this page is not easily readable.
-I suggest that you read on GitHub by clicking on the adjacent box.
+I suggest that you read on GitHub by clicking the "View on GitHub" in the adjacent panel.

 <img src= "https://user-images.githubusercontent.com/1431998/46451141-c32c8f80-c762-11e8-9c70-25089f44a9af.png" width = "430px" align = "left">